Skip to main content

 This rule provides detailed error messages to help you understand and resolve violations.

 It uses the same default message format as boundaries/dependencies.
-The message includes information about the violated rule and the elements involved in the violation, as well as details about the specific import that is not allowed (e.g., the internal path of the imported file).
+The message includes information about the violated rule and the elements involved in the violation, as well as the internal path of the imported file.

 Custom Messages with Templates